Vanderbilt Television News Archive: Collection characteristics

 All archive recordings have a network/time/date line added near the top of the picture to facilitate retrieval of specific news items.
 Broadcasts prior to May 1979 were recorded in black & white on Ampex 1-inch type A video tape recorders.
 Beginning in May 1979, news programs were recorded in color on 3/4 inch U-matic cassettes.
 Currently the broadcasts are recorded as mpeg2, and nearly all the programs recorded in other formats have been digitally converted to that format.

 Not every newscast since 1968 is available in the archive, however, due mostly to circumstances beyond control of the curators.
 Until the 1980s or so, the recordings were made off-air from Nashville's network television affiliates.
 Because of this, some weekend newscasts from 1968 until that time were not broadcast on the local stations due to station programming practices and network sports pre-emptions.
-For example, NBC affiliate WSM-TV, now WSMV, did not show the Saturday evening NBC newscast until December 1978 because of the station's tradition of carrying syndicated country music shows in the 5:30 p.m.
+For example, NBC affiliate WSM-TV, now WSMV, did not show the Saturday evening NBC newscast until December 1978, with a break from 1983 to 1984, because of the station's tradition of carrying syndicated country music shows in the 5:30 p.m.
 Central Time slot on that day of the week.
 NBC did not in fact begin a Saturday newscast until January 1969, and the Sunday bulletin started in August 1970; WSM did clear the Sunday broadcast, though.
-Also, CBS affiliate WLAC (WTVF after 1975), from September 1971 until December 1978, did not carry the Saturday CBS Evening News, in order to broadcast local news and Hee Haw, a syndicated country music program that was produced at the WLAC/WTVF studios, between 5:30 and 7 p.m.
+Also, CBS affiliate WLAC (WTVF after 1975), from September 1971 until Early 2001, did not carry the Saturday CBS Evening News, in order to broadcast local news and Hee Haw, a syndicated country music program that was produced at the WLAC/WTVF studios, among other syndicated shows and reruns between 5:30 and 7 p.m.